SystemsApproach/ops/intro.rst

-  *There is a general issue of how one makes engineering choices about the combination of software packages to use in a cloud-based system like this book describes.
+  *There is a general issue of how one makes engineering choices about the combination of software packages to use in a cloud-based system like the one this book describes.
 Ignoring the plethora of commercial offerings, just the number of open source projects at the Linux Foundation and the Apache Foundation available to help you build and operate a cloud is (by our count) approaching 100.
 These projects